rphilipzhang/AI-PhD-S26/Notes/AI-Generated/0-Whats_New.md

 The instructor drew two lessons from this story.
 First, **open-sourcing your work** is the most reliable way to build reputation and career capital in the AI era --- Jordan's blog post and GitHub repository generated more visibility and career value than a traditional publication would have.
 Second, the AI industry increasingly values *demonstrated capability* over *credentialed training*.
 For PhD students, this is not a reason to abandon their degrees, but a reminder that the degree is neither necessary nor sufficient --- what matters is the quality and visibility of one's contributions.

+**AI empowers high-schoolers.** The declining knowledge barrier reached a new extreme in early 2026 with several high-school-age contributors making world-class AI contributions:

+- **Richards Tu (涂津豪)**, a student at Shanghai's Jianping Middle School International Department, was among the co-authors of **DeepSeek R1** when it was published on the cover of *Nature* in September 2025 --- having interned at DeepSeek for two months designing a context compression module for long-conversation scenarios.
+He also created **Thinking-Claude** ([GitHub](https://github.com/richards199999/Thinking-Claude), 17,000+ stars), a prompting system that induced Claude to engage in structured reasoning before Anthropic's built-in thinking mode existed.
+Now a freshman in computer science at the University of Wisconsin-Madison, Tu published a blog post with sharp insights on continual learning, model-as-product, and AI's trajectory that the instructor called "very impressive for someone at any level, let alone a high schooler" ([Tu, 2026](https://www.richardstu.com/blog/2026-and-beyond)).
+- **Nathan Chen (陈光宇)**, a high schooler from Shenzhen, contributed to the open-source **Flash Linear Attention** project, which led to a research position at **Moonshot AI (Kimi)**.
+He co-authored Moonshot's **Attention Residuals** paper, focusing on efficient attention mechanisms and hardware-aligned ML algorithms ([nathanchen.me](https://nathanchen.me/)).
+- **Guo Hangjiang (郭航江)**, an undergraduate at Beijing University of Posts and Telecommunications, built **MiroFish** --- a multi-agent swarm intelligence prediction engine --- in approximately **10 days** using AI coding assistants.
+The project topped GitHub's Global Trending list (39,000+ stars) and secured **30 million RMB (~$4.1M)** in investment from Shanda Group founder Chen Tianqiao within 24 hours ([GitHub](https://github.com/666ghj/MiroFish)).
+- **Aaru**, an AI synthetic research startup founded by American teenagers **Cameron Fink** (18), **Ned Koh** (19), and **John Kessler** (15), reached a **$1 billion valuation** after a Series A led by Redpoint Ventures.
+The platform replaces traditional survey panels and focus groups with AI agents simulating human consumer responses, with customers including Accenture, EY, and Interpublic Group ([WSJ, Mar 2026](https://www.wsj.com/business/ai-startup-aaru-young-founders-35da7f87); [aaru.com](https://aaru.com/)).

+The instructor drew a sweeping historical arc: paper → printing → newspapers → internet/YouTube → AI.
+Each wave lowered the knowledge barrier further.
+AI represents the steepest decline yet --- enabling a high school student to contribute meaningfully to a system (DeepSeek R1) that shook the global AI industry.
+"This is the consequence of AI --- and it brings both opportunities and risks."

 ### 8.5 Nvidia GTC 2026: The AI Infrastructure Stack

 At the Nvidia GTC 2026 conference (March 17, 2026), CEO **Jensen Huang** delivered a keynote framing AI as "the largest infrastructure buildout in human history."
 Nvidia introduced its **AI 5-layer cake** model --- a conceptual stack comprising (1) Energy, (2) Chips, (3) Infrastructure, (4) Models, and (5) Applications --- arguing that AI requires investment across all five layers simultaneously ([Nvidia Blog, Mar 2026](https://blogs.nvidia.com/blog/ai-5-layer-cake/); [GTC Keynote](https://www.nvidia.com/gtc/keynote/)).

 Two developments stood out.
 First, Nvidia unveiled the **Vera Rubin** platform --- its next-generation GPU architecture with seven chips in production, along with a purpose-built **Vera CPU** for agentic AI delivering twice the efficiency of traditional rack-scale CPUs.
 Second, Nvidia released **Dynamo 1.0**, open-source software for generative and agentic inference at scale, signaling a strategic shift toward balancing **training and inference** workloads.
 As the instructor noted, context windows are now 100 times larger and token consumption 100 times greater than in 2023 (see Section 7.5 on OpenRouter data), and the explosion of agentic workflows has made inference capacity as critical as training capacity --- a "definite shift" that researchers should pay attention to.

+### 8.6 The Iran War and AI Infrastructure

+The Iran conflict of March 2026 delivered a geopolitical shock to the AI industry that the instructor described as historically unprecedented: **the first time in human history that data centers were deliberately destroyed in a war**.
+Iranian drone strikes hit AWS data centers in the UAE and Bahrain, causing structural damage and service outages; in retaliation, U.S. and Israeli forces struck data centers in Tehran linked to the IRGC ([CNBC, Mar 2026](https://www.cnbc.com/2026/03/06/iran-war-data-centers.html); [Bloomberg, Mar 2026](https://www.bloomberg.com/news/articles/2026-03-05/how-amazon-data-centers-became-a-casualty-of-iran-war)).

+The instructor identified five cascading effects:

+1. **Energy cost shock.** Disruptions to Middle Eastern energy infrastructure raised electricity costs --- a binding constraint for AI compute (see Section 8.5 on the energy layer of Nvidia's 5-layer cake).
+2. **Physical infrastructure destruction.** Cloud providers' data centers in the Gulf region were directly targeted, raising existential questions about the geographic concentration of AI infrastructure.
+3. **Critical materials supply disruption.** Iran's attacks on Qatar's **Ras Laffan LNG facility** disrupted roughly one-third of global **helium** supply.
+Helium is essential for **EUV lithography** in advanced semiconductor fabrication.
+South Korea (home to Samsung and SK Hynix) imported ~65% of its helium from Qatar; spot helium prices doubled.
+This created a cascading risk from a regional conflict to the global chip supply chain --- and by extension, to the AI industry's capacity to manufacture next-generation GPUs ([Fortune, Mar 2026](https://fortune.com/2026/03/21/iran-war-helium-shortage-qatar-chip-supply-chains-ai-boom/)).
+4. **Capital flow disruption.** The Gulf states --- particularly the UAE and Saudi Arabia --- had become major investors in AI infrastructure, funding data center construction and AI ventures.
+Armed conflict introduced sovereign risk into what had been seen as stable capital commitments.
+5. **Geographic reshaping of AI infrastructure.** The attacks accelerated discussions about diversifying data center locations away from geopolitically volatile regions --- echoing the orbital data center vision discussed in Section 9.3 (SpaceX-xAI merger).

+As the instructor noted: "Somehow, roughly a dozen percent of the future of AI hinges upon an area which is highly geopolitically uncertain."
+For researchers, the Iran war provides a rare **exogenous shock** that can be leveraged to study the industrial organization of the AI industry --- a natural experiment on how geopolitical risk reshapes technology supply chains, capital allocation, and infrastructure investment.

 ---